Cooking Gorgeous

 • Cumin - It complements the lamb dishes perfectly.
 Adjust the amount to your taste or omit it if you don't like its taste.

-• Aubergines / Eggplants - Pick slightly firm but not hard aubergines when buying them.
+• Eggplants - Pick slightly firm but not hard ones.
 Discard the seeds after cooking if there are any.

-• Butter - Use good quality butter for the béchamel sauce which is the base for aubergine purée.
+• Butter - Use good quality butter for the béchamel sauce, which is the base of the eggplant puree.

 • Nutmeg - It adds a sweet and soft aroma to the sauce.
 It goes perfectly with béchamel or any other dairy-based sauce.